Evidence-Based Framework

 58%

-reduction in symptom severity vs. treatment-as-usual in MBC trials
+reduction in symptom severity vs. treatment-as-usual — from independent MBC research [Lambert et al., 2001]

-more treatment plan adjustments by clinicians who have access to outcome data
+more treatment plan adjustments when clinicians have outcome data — from independent MBC research [Lambert et al., 2001]

 Why EMA, not questionnaires